 - Can I bring my own furniture?

-All of the units in the CGU Apartments are fully furnished.
-Placing additional furniture in your apartment, or removing existing furniture, must be approved by the Manager of Housing Services.
+All of the units in the CGU Apartments are fully furnished, with the exception of mattresses and bedframes.
+Placing additional furniture in your apartment beyond your mattress/bedframe, or removing existing furniture, must be approved by the Manager of Housing Services.
 If you are requesting to place or remove furniture in the common (shared) areas of your unit, then your roommate may also need to approve the request prior to forwarding the request to the Housing Services office.

 Unfortunately, no pets are permitted in the apartments, or on the premises of, the CGU Apartments.

 - Will I need to pay for any utilities?

 As a resident in the CGU Apartments, all of your utilities (electric, water, and trash collection) are covered by your rental payment.
 Additionally, you receive Cable TV as a resident.
 But if you require phone service, you will be responsible for all costs associated with that service.

 Smoking is not allowed inside any apartment unit or public space (Computer Lab and Community Room), nor is it allowed on balconies or any walkways or paths within the gated area of the complex.
 Designated smoking areas are located outside of the entry gate to each building and smoking is permitted in those areas.

 - What if I need to cancel my housing assignment after I receive a confirmation email/letter?